FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 Like an SGA, a managing general agent (MGA) usually partners with an FMO, IMO, or NMO as a downline of these top-of-hierarchy organizations.
 They also have their own downline agents (potentially in the form of an agency), who they help with their businesses.

 The MGA term is more widely recognized with life agencies.
-To add to the alphabet soup that we’re already several spoonfuls into, some MGAs may call themselves brokerage general agencies (BGAs), which is also a common term on the life side of business.
+Some MGAs may call themselves brokerage general agencies (BGAs), which is also a common term on the life side of business.
 Sometimes, MGA/BGA can be a top-level contract.
 In fact, the MGA/BGA contract is the top contract offered by life insurance carriers.

-Good MGAs/BGAs will provide their downline agents training and support, even as much as an FMO/IMO/NMO.
+Good MGAs/BGAs will provide their downline agents training and support, even as much as an FMO, IMO, or NMO.

 GA — General Agents

-Like good MGAs, good GAs will provide their agents with some training and support but likely not on the same level as an FMO/IMO/NMO.
-Again, this is simply because they don’t have as many resources as the larger organizations (i.e., time, money, staff members, etc.).
+Like good MGAs, good GAs will provide their agents with some training and support but likely not on the same level as an FMO, IMO, or NMO.
+They simply don’t have as many resources as the larger organizations (i.e., time, money, staff members, etc.).

 ● ● ●